-August 10, 2021 - the Company has applied for its common shares to be trading on the OTCQB Venture Market, a United States trading platform operated by the OTC Markets Group in New York.
+On August 10, 2021 the Company announced that it has applied for its common shares to be trading on the OTCQB Venture Market, a United States trading platform operated by the OTC Markets Group in New York.
 The company will provide further information once its common shares commence trading.